aws-controllers-k8s/community/docs/content/docs/tutorials/emr-on-eks-example.md

 Configure AWS CLI with sufficient permissions to install EKS cluster.
 Please see [documentation](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) for further guidance

-#### Install EKS cluster
+## Install EKS cluster

+You can either create an EKS cluster or re-use existing one.
+Below listed are steps for creating new EKS cluster.
 Let's export environment variables that are needed for the EMR on EKS cluster setup.
 Please copy and paste commands into terminal for faster provisioning
 ```
 export AWS_ACCOUNT_ID=$(aws sts get-caller-identity --query "Account" --output text)
 export EKS_CLUSTER_NAME="ack-emr-eks"
-export AWS_DEFAULT_REGION="us-west-2"
+# export AWS_DEFAULT_REGION="us-west-2"
 export AWS_REGION="us-west-2"
 ```
 We'll use eksctl to install EKS cluster.